feluxe/address-bar-jump-fix/README.md

 * When the user starts scrolling save the initial height of each item that has a certain data-attribute. (data-jump-fix='true')
 * While the user is scrolling and the viewport is resizing: do not change height values of selected elements, instead continue to use initial heights.

-###Requirements

-The code is written in ES6/ES2015.
-Use 'Babel' or similar to compile it to ES5 if you want broad browser support.

 ###Usage: